 Role: Network Engineer

-Grand Valley State University is a public university in Michigan with a main campus located outside of Grand Rapids.
+Grand Valley State University is a public university in Michigan with the main campus located outside of Grand Rapids.
 The school serves nearly 25,000 students, making it one of the top 100 largest institutions of higher education in the U.S.